developmentseed/eoapi-k8s/docs/aws-gpc-storage-walkthrough.md

 # Production Storage

 Most folks will want to use a cloud provider's PasS database service for production situations.
-Below we walkthrough the chnages to make that doable
+Below we walkthrough the changes to make that doable

 ---